kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

         }
     }
     ```

+In Kotlin the factory is wrapped in an explicit `Supplier { ... }` SAM constructor, because `addComponent` also has an overload with `Function<KoraAppGraph, T>`
+and a bare lambda would be ambiguous.
+Generic type arguments in the graph are boxed types, so `Int::class.javaObjectType` is used and not `Int::class.java`, which is the primitive `int`.

 In case it is required to add components using a real component from the graph, this is also available through another method signature: